 Trust us when we say this – use our tips to get yourself onto this ride.
 You won’t regret it!

 Editor’s Note: This article was co-authored by Joe Cheung and Leslie Harvey.
 Joe visited Walt Disney World both during the first week of Rise of the Resistance’s opening and again in January 2020.
-Leslie attended the media preview of Rise of the Resistance at Disneyland.
+Leslie attended the media preview of Rise of the Resistance at Disneyland in January 2020 and has also obtained a boarding group at Disneyland as a regular guest after it opened to the public.
 Whenever possible, Trips With Tykes endeavors to bring you first-hand travel accounts and not articles written from press releases, research alone, or exclusively from media event access.

 About the co-author: Contributing writer Joe Cheung loves traveling with his wife and three children.
 He has been writing about using miles and points to reduce the cost of family travel on his blog asthejoeflies since his wife was pregnant with their first child.
 He loves traveling all around the world with a special place in his heart for travel to Asia and all things Disney.
 When he’s not writing, you can find Joe chatting about Disney World on the Disney planning podcast Disney Deciphered that he and Leslie co-host or chatting about miles and points on his other podcast the Saverocity Observation Deck.